apacheli/discord-api-libs/CONTRIBUTING.md

 - Must be open-source with a known Git URL (GitHub, GitLab, BitBucket, etc).
 - Must be written in a known language.
 Esolangs are not allowed.
-- Must having working code.
-It does not necessarily need to be "production" ready, but we need to know that this is a legitimate project.
+- Must have a working prototype.
+It does not need to be "production" ready, but we need to know if this project is legitimate or not.

 ## Formatting